baidu-research/NCRF/README.md

 ```
 python NCRF/wsi/bin/train.py /CFG_PATH/cfg.json /SAVE_PATH/
 ```
-where `/CFG_PATH/` is the path to the config file in json format, and `/SAVE_PATH/` is where you want to save your model.
+where `/CFG_PATH/` is the path to the config file in json format, and `/SAVE_PATH/` is where you want to save your model in checkpoint(ckpt) format.
 Two config files are provided at [NCRF/configs](/configs/), one is for ResNet-18 with CRF
 ```json
 {
  "model": "resnet18",